 These moments continue to build until we hit “Rebel’s Yell.”
 The song starts out acoustic and takes you out of the moment, but only for a second.
 The song feels like a Holy moment; from the chorus running high on “hallelujahs” to the moment when the music starts to pick up.
 This song is the pinnacle of everything they’ve strived to create, and the perfect note to end on.

-Disposable will be out April 7th on CD/Digital via Take This To Heart Records.
-Catch them on tour this spring.
+Disposable is out now on CD/Digital via Take This To Heart Records.